adibarra/tamugd-parser/README.md

 # TAMU-GradeDistribution-ParserV2

-This project is dedicated to helping analyze the massive amounts of data released every semester by Texas A&M University's Registrar's office regarding the courses they offer.
+This project is dedicated to helping analyze the massive amounts of data released every semester by Texas A&M University's Registrar's office.

 ---